dgenov27/geant4-lekid-muon-sim/README.md

 ./lekid_deflection_sim
 ```

+---

-## Output Files
+## Output Files (Generated at Runtime)

-The simulation generates:
+When the simulation is executed, it produces:

 - `deflection_results.csv` — per-event layer positions, pixel indices, and straight-line residuals.
 - `l2_uncertainty.csv` — L2 straight-line prediction and multiple scattering uncertainty estimates.

-Output files are written to the runtime directory.
+These files are written to the runtime directory.

+---

 ## Simulation Configuration